- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

 - Try a different power outlet.
 (Desktop Drives)

 After following these tips, if your Seagate external hard drive is still not detected, move on and try the other further solutions offered below.
+If you prefer a professional data recovery and external hard drive repair service, DriveSavers is recommended.
+It can easily repair crashed, mechanically failed, and physically damaged hard drives, USBs, and SSDs.
+Contact the experts and repair the Seagate external hard drive now.

 To effectively recover data from not working Seagate external hard drive, you need to use powerful hard drive data recovery software - EaseUS Data Recovery Wizard, which can restore data from inaccessible, corrupted, and RAW external hard drives.